FTB Tax Relief Near Me: Why California Requires Local Expertise

 Related Posts

-How long can the FTB collect taxes?
+What actions does the FTB take to collect taxes?

 📣 About the Author

-Marc Boulanger, CPA is the founder of Boulanger CPA and Consulting PC, a boutique tax resolution firm based in Orange County, California and trusted by high-income individuals and business owners across Southern California.
+is the founder of Boulanger CPA and Consulting PC, a boutique tax resolution firm based in Orange County, California and trusted by high-income individuals and business owners across Southern California.

 He is the author of Defend What’s Yours: A California Taxpayer’s Guide to Beating the IRS and FTB at Their Own Game, available now on Amazon.
 The book offers a step-by-step plan for resolving IRS and FTB tax debt without losing your business, your home, or your peace of mind.